 06.01 A Request to Establish an RSC form should be submitted to the AVPR for initial review.
 The request requires the approval of the department chair or school director (if applicable) and the dean or vice president.
 It also requires a guarantee account that will be responsible for deficits that might be incurred by the RSC.
 In addition, it requires completion of the Rate Development Information Form.

 06.02 The AVPR will review the request in light of the criteria established in Section 02.02.
-If approved, the request will be forwarded to the proposed RSC manager and the director of the Office of Sponsored Programs (OSP) for rate development.
+If approved, the request will be forwarded to the proposed RSC account manager and the director of the Office of Sponsored Programs (OSP) for rate development.

-The final recharge rates and budget will be sent to the AVPR, as well as the proposed RSC manager, the chair or director, the dean or vice president, and the General Accounting Office.
+The final recharge rates and budget will be sent to the AVPR, as well as the proposed RSC account manager, the chair or director, the dean or vice president, and the General Accounting Office.

-06.04 The AVPR will review and approve the final budget and recharge rates.
-He or she will also approve whether an RSC will serve external customers and the rate to be charged those customers.
+*06.04 The AVPR will review and approve the final budget and recharge rates.
+He or she will also arbitrate whether an RSC will serve external customers and the rate to be charged those customers.